behnamazimi/keyboard-shortcuts-for-websites/readme.md

 With **Keyboard Shortcuts for Websites**, you can define custom keyboard shortcuts for certain actions of websites you use frequently.

-FYI:
-> Because of new policies, it's impossible to inject Javascript codes and run it on a website, so I decided to remove
-> the functionality of adding shortcuts for executing scripts which was available on previous version.

-> The name of the extension changed from "In-site Shortcuts" to "Keyboard Shortcuts for Websites"

 You can export your custom keyboard shortcuts and share it with your friend or your teammate.

 For the shortcut, you can specify any key combination.
 Here are some examples: